How Not to Extract Information From Black Holes: Cosmic Censorship as a Guiding Principle: How Charged Black Holes Evaporate

 From the contour plot we can observe the bounds on $q/m$ and $Q/M$ better: we notice that all values of $Q/M \in \left( 0,1 \right) $ are allowed only for $q/m=1$.
 As $Q/M$ tends towards $0$, it is around $\sqrt{2}$ (in the large mass limit, as shown in \cite{1311.1656} this upper bound is saturated).
 When $q/m \approx 0$, higher $Q/M$ values are not possible anymore.
 The lowest $Q/M$ is about $0.86$ for $q/m=0$.
 This value is intriguing, as we will comment on later.

-The explicit entanglement between the Hawking particles allows the mutual information to exhibit the behavior of the Page curve \cite{9306083,1301.4995}, i.e., $S_{\text{MI}}$ first grows then decreases at about the midpoint of the evaporation process \cite{1311.1656}.
+The explicit entanglement between the Hawking particles in the Schwarzschild case allows the mutual information to exhibit the behavior of the Page curve \cite{9306083,1301.4995}, i.e., $S_{\text{MI}}$ first grows then decreases at about the midpoint of the evaporation process \cite{1311.1656}.
 See also \cite{1308.2386}.
 Whether this can completely resolve the information paradox remains controversial \cite{1108.0302,1210.2048,1908.09669}, but is of little relevance to our present work.

-Kim and Wen showed that if one imposes the MMI principle, the evaporation happens through the progressive emission of particles with the following charge-to-mass ratio \cite{1311.1656}:
+Kim and Wen showed that if one further imposes the MMI principle, the evaporation happens through the progressive emission of particles with the following charge-to-mass ratio \cite{1311.1656}: